 Not into DIY?
 Check out my Etsy store where I offer the oil for sale.
 Prepared with love, mixed, packaged, ready to go.

 I use it only at night.
 However, if your skin needs dramatic rejuvenation, it is perfectly fine to use it in the AM as well.
 After you cleanse and apply any water-based products, warm a few drops of the oil in the palms of your hands and press gently into your skin.

 It should absorb if a few minutes.
 If you are using a night cream, it would go on top of the oil, and if you use the oil in the morning, put on sunscreen also on top of the oil.

-Check out my other skin therapy DIYs here!
+Check out more skin therapy DIYs in other posts here!